-3. Comparable Sales and ARV Calculator
+Comparable Sales and ARV Calculator

 Detailed Training on using the ARV Calculator and Comparable Sales Tool to Determine After Repair Value and Calculate Your Offers for Any Real Estate Deal!

 Everything you do in real estate hinges on you being able to make an accurate offer.
 But how do you know what to offer?
 It starts with After Repair Value.
 Accurately determining that is CRUCIAL!
 But how do you get an accurate ARV?
 It's by getting accurate comparable sales and filtering them to make sure you're only looking at the most relevant properties!
-This video will show you how to do that to make sure your house flipping, wholesaling, or any other real estate investment business is built on a solid foundation.
+This guide will show you how to do that to make sure your house flipping, wholesaling, or any other real estate investment business is built on a solid foundation.

 Step 1: Get Accurate, Valid, Recent Comparable Sales with Rehab Valuator Premium